awsdocs/aws-lambda-developer-guide/doc_source/build-pipeline.md

       });
   };
   ```
 + Add a *samTemplate\.yaml* file, containing the content following\.
-This is4 the SAM template that defines the resources in your application\.
+This is for the SAM template that defines the resources in your application\.
 This SAM template defines a Lambda function that is triggered by API Gateway\.
 Note that the `runtime` parameter uses `nodejs6.10` but you can also specify `nodejs8.10`\.
 For more information about AWS SAM see [AWS Serverless Application Model](https://github.com/awslabs/serverless-application-model)\.

   ```
   AWSTemplateFormatVersion: '2010-09-09'